LamaV10/Timer/README.md

 # Timer C++
 A way more lightweight version of timer.
-The Python version almost consumes 10% of cpu on my main machine (Ryzen 5 5600) and upto 30% on potatos like my T430u.
+The python version was optimized but still consumes 50MBs of memory and loads slower.

 Basic functionalities are already implementd.
 Currently the C++ version only works on linux.

 ## Build
 Dependencies:
 - libmpg123
+- libao

 Compile the with a binary called timer:
 ```